HarendraKumarSingh/audio-signal-classification/README.md

 # Audio Signal Classification (similar to image classifier)

-## Audio data manipulation:
+## 1.Audio data manipulation:

-#1.
 Before starting audio signal classification, first understand the audio data type.
 Start your prctice by first manipulating an audio file with librosa, aubio and python.

 Use the <b>audio-manipulation-with-python.ipynb</b> for audio signal manipulation and plot audio pitches.